fishfolk/jumpy/docs/physics.md

 The game uses the [Macroquad library](https://github.com/not-fl3/macroquad), by [Fedor](https://github.com/not-fl3), who is also part of the core team of Fish Fight.
 This means that our scenes are composed of scene nodes, made by implementing the `Node` type.
 The most relevant method, when discussing physics, is the `fixed_update` method, which is called for every node, every physics frame.
 This means that, in order to explore the existing physics of any existing in-game object, you should browse to the corresponding node source file, in [`src/nodes`](https://github.com/fishfight/fish2/tree/master/src/nodes), and look for the `impl Node for T` section and the encapsulated `fixed_update` implementation.

 This method takes a `RefMut<T>` as an argument (can be both mutable and immutable), where `T` is the type of the node that it is being implemented for.
-From here, you can do many things; like manipulating the node, itself, through the `RefMut<T>` parameter, as well as access other nodes by fetching them from the scene, either by type, or by specific interfaces, made by calling `node.provides([...])` in a nodes `ready` implementation.
-For examples of this, you can check the code of most nodes for the code providing the `Sproingable` interface, for example.
+From here, you can do many things; like manipulating the node, itself, through the `RefMut<T>` parameter, as well as access other nodes by fetching them from the scene, either by type, or by specific traits, made by calling `node.provides([...])` in a nodes `ready` implementation.
+For examples of this, you can check the code of most nodes for the code providing the `Sproingable` trait, for example.

 Examples of code for accessing other nodes: